wpilibsuite/allwpilib/design-docs/tunable.md

 ### `wpi::TunableRegistry` and `wpi::TunableBackend`

-`wpi::TunableRegistry` owns the mapping from normalized paths to registered backends and tracks published tunables by UID so moved C++ objects continue to point at the right tunable.
+`wpi::TunableRegistry` owns the mapping from normalized paths to registered backends and tracks tunables by UID so moved C++ objects continue to point at the right tunable.

 ```cpp
 class TunableRegistry final {